DurableDrupal/slides-durable-drupal-lean-drupalcon2015/slides.md

 What we want to cover in this session

-* Project inception and Vision
 * Kanban (not Scrum)
+* Project Inception and Vision
 * Team Kickoff
 * Assumptions, Hypotheses
 * Design Studio and Prototype as Initial MVP